Sadhaba

-Sadhabas (or Sadhavas) (ସାଧବ sādhaba) were ancient mariners from the Kalinga region, which roughly corresponds to modern Odisha, India.
+Sadhabas (or Sadhavas) (ସାଧବ sādhaba) were ancient traders and mariners from the Kalinga region, which roughly corresponds to modern Odisha, India.
 They used ships called Boitas to travel to distant lands such as South-East Asia to carry out trade.

 The early hours of Kartik Purnima (the full moon day in October and November) was considered an auspicious occasion by the Sadhabas to begin their long voyages.
 Coconuts, earthenware, sandalwood, cloth, lime, rice, spices, salt, cloves, pumpkins, silk sarees, betel leaves, betel nuts, elephants, precious and semi-precious stones were the main items of trade.
 Even women went on voyages as well and were known as Sadhabanis (ସାଧବାଣୀ sādhabāṇī).
 Odia navigators were instrumental in spreading Buddhism and Hinduism in East and Southeast Asia.
 In addition, they disseminated knowledge of Indian architecture, epics such as the Ramayana and the Mahabharata, Brahmic scripts writing system and Sanskrit loan words which are present in many Southeast Asian languages from different language families such as Khmer, Thai, Cham, Balinese etc.

 Maritime trade declined only in the 16th century, with the decline of the Gajapati Empire.

 Etymology

 During Silk Road and Maritime Silk Road trade era, two distinct types of trade in the subcontinent were controlled by merchant leaders such as shreshthis and sarthavahas.
 The shreshthis has their business in the towns and villages and fulfilled the need of the local region while the sarthavahas, also known as caravan leaders, travelled from place to place trading in both indigenous and foreign goods.
 They controlled both the import and export while also acting as whole-sellers and suppliers to the local shreshthis.

 In Kalinga, the merchants who carried on overseas trade were known as sadhabas.
-It is believed that the word had probably developed out of the word sadhu, which means honest men and with its association with byabasaya (business), thus came to be known as sādhavaḥ which meant honest businessmen (sadhu byabasayi).
+It is believed that the word had probably developed out of the word sadhu, which means honest men and its association with byabasaya (business), thus came to be known as sādhavaḥ which meant honest businessmen (sadhu byabasayi).
 Other scholars argue that sadhaba originates from the word sarthavahas which was also used for the maritime traders in ancient India.

 Merchants

 Description

-The Sadhabas didn't form any particular caste but rather belonged to a class drawn from various castes.
-No particular community had the distinction of singularly involved in the process of overseas activities although the vaishyas did have significant association.
+The Sadhabas did not form any particular caste but rather belonged to a class drawn from various castes.
+No particular community had the distinction of being singularly involved in the process of overseas activities although the vaishyas did have significant association.
 The people responsible for rowing the boats were known as kandareas or majhis and were generally from lower castes but at later stage with largescale operations, people from higher castes also joined this activity.
 The titles of Mangaraja, Boitiala, Mahanayaka etc. also denotes entry of kshatriyas as helmsmen and captain of ships.